 |---|---|---|

-In conclusion, the responsibilities of an attorney under a Business Lasting Power of Attorney are significant and require a high level of integrity, competence, and understanding of the business’s needs and objectives.
+The responsibilities of an attorney under a Business LPA are significant and require a high level of integrity, competence, and genuine understanding of the business’s needs and objectives.
+Choosing the right person for this role is one of the most important decisions a business owner can make.

 How a Business Lasting Power of Attorney Works in Practice